-Train Logistic Regression Classifiers Using Classification Learner App
+Train Binary GLM Logistic Regression Classifier Using Classification Learner App

-This example shows how to construct logistic regression classifiers in the
+This example shows how to train a binary GLM logistic regression classifier in the

 g represents good radar returns, and